When my two favorite seasons – grilling season and berry season – combine, you get Grilled Chicken with a delicious Blackberry BBQ Sauce!

 Berry season is a universal favorite in my household.
 We take the kids out berry picking almost weekly during the summer.
 But my kids tend to go a bit overboard, picking more berries than we can eat before they start to go bad.

-Not being huge bakers around here, we like to experiment with berries in savory dishes and sauces, like this blackberry BBQ sauce.
+Not being huge bakers around here, we like to experiment with berries in savory dishes and sauces, like this blackberry BBQ sauce, which is perfect on grilled chicken or even grilled pork chops.

 Best Parts of Chicken for Grilling